haiqa-sheraz/reactive-space---RAG-llama3/README.md

    ```bash
    streamlit run test.py
    ```
    Provide an email address when prompted to receive the company profile as a PDF attachment.
+You will have to create an app password for your gmail account.

 5. **Notebook execution:**
    Test `rag-llama3-test-implementation.ipynb` on platforms like Kaggle.
 Provide a sample input PDF, use GPT T4x2 for inference, and call the `rag_chatbot` function to query the chatbot.